Bleaching Dark Roots - Without Banding

-- Our model waited a little too long to come in.
-So we have a huge, extremely dark regrowth. although her lengths are super white blonde.
+- Our model in the picture above waited a little too long to come in.
+So we have a huge, extremely dark regrowth, although her lengths are super white blonde.

 - This is going to be a little tricky, because there could be banding issues unless we do it right.

 - In this tutorial Elona Taki is going to show us how to bleach and tone.

 Step One - Lifting the Regrowth

 - We mix Brilliant Blonde Lightener with 30 Vol. Make it fairly pasty, so a little less developer than usual, say 1 part lightener to 1.5 parts lightener.

 - In this case as we want to deposit a lot of mixture and really saturate and lift this extremely dark regrowth.

 - Start working on the back.
 With bleach you really need to work fast to give all the hair an equal processing time.

 - So some hair stylists may decide to start off with 20 Vol on the back, and then move on to a fresh mix with 30 Vol on the top, as this area is going to get less processing time by the time you get around to the top.